JabezNzomo99/claim-matching-robustness/README.md

 ## Datasets
 - How to obtain the dataset
 - Description of all the datasets with links to repo and how to parse them to fit the current project
-- Data is formatted to TREC format i.e. vclaim, query_id
+- Data is formatted to TREC format i.e. vclaim, query_id, description of the TREC format
 - How data is loaded in the project

 ## Generating Misinformation Edits